rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

     $ cd $ADMIN_SCRIPTS_HOME
     $ ./adstrtal.sh apps/<passwd>

-Run the following code to check the url, login, and shutdown applications:
+Run the following code to check the URL, login, and shutdown applications:

     $ cd $ADMIN_SCRIPTS_HOME
     $ ./adstpall.sh apps/<passwd>

-Similar to the normal cloning process, add additional nodes to match the production infrastructure.
-Run `preclone` on the target node1, RUN, and PATCH FS and add nodes.
-Start the admin server services for RUN and PATCH FS and run `prelcone` as shown in the following code:
+Similar to the normal cloning process, add additional nodes to match the PROD infrastructure.
+Run `preclone` on the target node1, RUN, and PATCH FS.
+Then, add nodes.
+Start the admin server services for RUN and PATCH FS and run `preclone` as shown in the following code:

     $ . ~/testdr.env
     $ cd $ADMIN_SCRIPTS_HOME